Learn More

 Example of using Pieces to save code snippets and then format the code and identify the language of that snippet in order to more effectively categorize code to improve individual productivity.

-This is where Pieces starts to shine for your development process.
+This is where Pieces starts to shine in your development process.
 When you save code snippets into Pieces, the language of the code is automatically detected.
-In the example below, I’m saving a CSS snippet from FreeCodeCamp (I, for one, always forget how to center a `div`).

 For a long time, I searched for the ability to extract code from images automatically instead of retyping all of the code, especially when following long tutorials on YouTube.